Starting a family

 If you have seizures, you may need to do some extra planning around how to look after your baby safely once they arrive.

-Read our guide for parents and carers of children with epilepsy.
+Read our guide for parents and carers with epilepsy.

 Find out more here